Adelic line bundles on quasi-projective varieties: Preliminaries on arithmetic varieties

+We refer to \cite[Chapter II]{Dem2} or \cite{Rem} for detailed introductions to complex analytic varieties.
+For convenience, all complex analytic varieties in this book are assumed to be reduced and irreducible.

-Let $X$ be an irreducible complex analytic variety.
-The default topology over $X$ is the complex topology unless otherwise instructed.
-We introduce metrics of line bundles over $X$ with different type of regularities.
+Let $X$ be a (reduced and irreducible) complex analytic variety.
+The default topology on $X$ is the complex topology unless otherwise instructed.
+The \emph{regular locus} (or equivalently \emph{smooth locus}) $X^\reg$ is a complex manifold, which is open and dense in $X$.
+In the following, we introduce metrics of line bundles on $X$ with different types of regularities.

+We take the notion of smooth differential forms following \cite[\S1.1]{Kin}.
+For integers $p,q\geq 0$, a \emph{smooth $(p,q)$-form on} $X$ is a smooth $(p,q)$-form $\alpha$ on $X^\reg$ such that for any point $x\in X$, there is an open neighborhood $U$ of $x$ in $X$ and an analytic map $i:U\to M$ to a complex manifold $M$ under which $U$ is a closed analytic subvariety of $M$, such that $\alpha|_{U^\reg}$ can be extended to a smooth $(p,q)$-form on $M$.

-A \emph{smooth function} over $X$ is a continuous function $f:X\to \RR$ such that for any point $x\in X$, there is an open neighborhood $U_x$ of $x$ in $X$ and an analytic map $i:U_x\to M$ to a complex manifold $M$ under which $U_x$ is a closed subvariety of $M$, such that $f|_{U_x}$ can be extended to an infinitely differentiable function $\tilde f:M\to \RR$.
-Note that the smoothness here agrees with that in \cite[\S1.1]{Kin} and is stronger than that in \cite{Zha1}.
+The case $p=q=0$ gives the notion of smooth functions.
+Namely, a \emph{smooth function} on $X$ is a continuous function $f: X\to \CC$ such that for any point $x\in X$, there is an open neighborhood $U$ of $x$ in $X$ and an analytic map $i: U\to M$ to a complex manifold $M$ under which $U$ is a closed analytic subvariety of $M$, such that $f|_{U}$ can be extended to an infinitely differentiable function $\tilde f: M\to \CC$.
+Note that the smoothness here is stronger than that in \cite{Zha1}.

+With the definition of smooth $(p,q)$-forms, most notions and operations on differential forms and currents on complex manifolds can be extended to complex analytic varieties.

-Let $L$ be a line bundle over $X$.
-By a \emph{continuous metric} (resp. \emph{smooth metric}) of $L$ over $X$, we mean the assignment of a $\CC$-metric $\|\cdot\|$ to the fiber $L(x)$ above every point $x\in X$, which varies continuously (resp. smoothly) in that for any local section $s$ of $L$ defined over an open subset $U$ of $X$, the function $\|s(x)\|^2$ is continuous (resp. smooth) in $x\in U$.
+Let $L$ be a line bundle on $X$.
+By a \emph{continuous metric} (resp. \emph{smooth metric}) of $L$ on $X$, we mean the assignment of a metric $\|\cdot\|$ to the fiber $L(x)$ above every point $x\in X$, which varies continuously (resp. smoothly) in that for any local analytic section $s$ of $L$ defined on an open subset $U$ of $X$, the function $\|s(x)\|^2$ is continuous (resp. smooth) in $x\in U$.